musselwhizzle/Focus-Points/docs/Focus Points.md

 For further processing as text, the full metadata (retrieved via 'exiftool -a -u -sort <file>') can also be opened in a text editor.

+### Sizing of the Metadata Viewer window

+In V3.1, tag names that were significantly longer than 40 characters could result in an unusual display in the metadata viewer.

+This has been improved in V3.2:

+- The maximum length of tags displayed is limited to 32 characters.
+- The maximum length of values displayed is limited to 128 characters.
+- Truncated strings are indicated by an ellipsis symbol '...'.<br>If the truncated part contains  relevant information, it can still be reviewed by opening the metadata as text.
+- The edit fields for the 'Tag' and 'Value' filters are the same size as in point 1.
+- The heigth of the metadata window is given by the Size of plugin window setting S ..
+XXL
+- The width of the metadata window is chosen so that the head line (filter entry fields, hint) fits in but is minimum 70% of the window height.

 <img src="../screens/metadata1.jpg" alt="Metdata 1" style="width: 200px;"/>         <img src="../screens/metadata2.jpg" alt="Metadata 2" style="width: 200px;"/>         <img src="../screens/metadata3.jpg" alt="Metadata 3" style="width: 200px;"/>